University Social Responsibility

 RSU Guide

 Under the responsibility of Dr. Montserrat Alom, Director of our International Center for Research and Decision Support (CIRAD), an international team of researchers and consultants were called upon to define the social responsibility of Catholic universities.
 The result is the Référentiel Newman, which is undoubtedly the most accomplished and comprehensive reference framework on this issue to date.
-The aim of this book is to help our member universities to evaluate their practices in this area, in conjunction with the training courses that FIUC offers on University Social Responsibility.
-We are confident that this will be a fruitful and useful approach for our universities in the service of society.
+The aim of this book is to help our member universities to evaluate their practices in this field, in conjunction with the training courses that FIUC offers on University Social Responsibility.
+Let's hope that it will be the start of a fruitful and useful process for our universities at the service of society.

 Dr. François Mabille